cjporteo/thoughtful-ai/README.md

 I used HTML/CSS to overlay the text, signature, and SVG logo.
 The .html then gets converted to .jpg using `imgkit` and `wkhtmltopdf`.
 I played around with the idea of just using PIL (Python Image Library) to do the overlays, but some of my requirements like drop shadow and format-obeying text wrapping proved difficult to implement - so I went the CSS route.

-Once we have the .jpg, we post it to Twitter using the Tweepy API.
+Once we've rendered the .jpg, we post it to Twitter using the Tweepy API.

 ## Output Integrity and Limitations
 I was pretty satisfied overall with the quality of the generated text, but it's far from perfect.
 Quotes range wildly in coherence - sometimes it creates something far-reaching and whimsical, but other times it just spits out contradictory nonsense.